Boléro: Reception

+In popular culture

+Boléro is used in Bruno Bozzetto's 1976 animated film Allegro Non Troppo in a sequence illustrating the evolution of life on earth.

+Boléro gained new attention after it featured prominently in the 1979 romantic comedy 10, costarring Dudley Moore and Bo Derek.
+This resulted in massive sales, generated an estimated $1 million in royalties, and briefly made Ravel the best-selling classical composer 40 years after his death.

+The 1981 French film Les Uns et les Autres was also distributed under the name Boléro, and features a bolero dance sequence by Jorge Donn.

+At the 1984 Winter Olympics, Jayne Torvill and Christopher Dean used Boléro as the music for their gold medal-winning ice dance.
+Torvill and Dean received perfect scores for artistic merit from all the judges.
+Since then, other figure skaters, including Kévin Aymoz, Carolina Kostner, and Kamila Valieva, have used Boléro for their program music.

+A version was recorded with Frank Zappa conducting an all-brass big-band ensemble in 1988.

+Koji Kondo, composer at Nintendo, planned to use Boléro as the opening crawl for the first The Legend of Zelda video game (1986), but shortly before release was forced to use other music instead due to copyright concerns.

+In the 1999 animated short film Digimon Adventure, Boléro is used both in the opening scene and during the fight between Greymon and Parrotmon.
+It is also used as a recurring theme in the anime series of the same name.

+The 2025 Japanese psychological horror film Exit 8 uses Boléro in its opening and closing sequence.

 Public domain

-In France, Boléro's copyright expired on 1 May 2016.
+In France, Boléros copyright expired on 1 May 2016.
 The work is public domain in Canada, China, Japan, New Zealand, South Africa, and many others where the copyright term is "Life + 50 years".
 It is also public domain in the European Union (where the term is Life + 70 years).
 In the United States, Boléro remained under copyright until 31 December 2024, as it was first published in 1929 with the prescribed copyright notice.
 The last remaining rights owner, Evelyne Pen de Castel, has entered a number of claims that the work was in fact co-created with the designer Alexandre Benois.
 The effect would be to extend the copyright (when performed as a ballet) to 2039.
 French courts and the French authors' society SACEM repeatedly rejected the claims.
-The matter was due to be decided on 24 June 2024 before the court in Nanterre, and on 28 June it was reported that the court rejected the claim.
+The claim was rejected on 28 June 2024 by the court in Nanterre.